← Back

 One-line summary

-Teams users in eligible SMB tenants can now invite non-Teams users to join chats as guests without requiring account sign-up, governed by existing guest policies.
+Teams users in eligible tenants can now chat with external recipients as guests without requiring a Teams account, governed by existing Entra and Teams guest policies.

 Similar updates